 The process of completion?
 What does that even mean?
 I said bad words in Chinese that Lai-Fan had taught me for just such emergencies.
 They got a good laugh out of that, a ghost-person like myself swearing in execrably bad Chinese.
 I think they took pity on me, it wasn’t long before the sails were completed.

 Finally, we’d done everything that we could think of to get ready.
-I’d provisioned the boat for the run to the Philippines, the new sails were on board, water tanks were full, I said goodbye to Lai-Fan, we cleared Hong Kong customs and at long last, after weeks and weeks of preparation, one fine evening we headed out of the Hong Kong Harbor to cross the South China Sea on the way to the Philippines.
+I’d provisioned the boat for the run to the Philippines, the new sails were on board, water tanks were full, I said goodbye for one sad, final time to Lai-Fan, we cleared Hong Kong customs and at long last, after weeks and weeks of preparation, one fine evening we headed out of the Hong Kong Harbor to cross the South China Sea on the way to the Philippines.